 To live a fully authentic life and build a fulfiling career, we must recognise that we can make the choices that lead to what we are capable of.
 We have that freedom.

 If you want to get existential about it (which I do) then this quote by Gerald Corey, a revered professor and psychotherapist, sums it up,

 “There is no escape from freedom as we will always be held responsible”.

-Existentialists would say that relinquishing our freedom is the ultimate of inauthenticity.
-By saying that there is nothing to be done about it, is giving up your freedom to make choices (though that in itself is a choice), and therefore giving up on who you really are, and who you can become.
+Existentialists would say that relinquishing our freedom is the ultimate in inauthenticity.
+By saying that there is nothing to be done about it, is giving up our freedom to make choices (which in itself is a choice), and therefore giving up on who we really are, and who we can become.

 With the freedom to make choices comes responsibility.
 That is, we are able to make considered and healthy responses to what life throws at us.

 We have all set up psychological patterns as a way of coping with life.
 How we view the world, how we react or interpret events.
 By breaking patterns that we have subconsciously set up to deal with our pain, we can begin to make new decisions and create a new path that is aligned with what we individually value.

 This new path is certainly not without pain.
 After all, that is part of life.
 But we can learn to deal with the pain and obstacles from a place of knowing and understanding, compassion and kindness, rather than a place of avoidance, destruction and mindlessness.

 This may sound hard.
 And you’d be right.
 It means being brave.
 It means taking responsibility (the ability to respond to life, rather than passively react or ‘let it happen to us’), and it means being prepared to look at and take on the crap that will present itself to you.
 It means psychological liberation.